Moringa leaves powder/ Drumstick leaves powder

 Moringa leaves powder.
 The Moringa tree is often referred to as a miracle tree because the leaves are packed with so many nutrients, antioxidants and they are rich in protein, vitamins, and minerals.
 The Moringa tree or drumstick tree grows all over India in abundance.
 It is a tall tree but you can also grow it in containers on your balcony.
 The fruit of the tree is used to make sabzi, curries, and stir-fries and they are very healthy and taste great.

-The leaves of the Moringa tree are edible and are used in cooking from olden times but have become popular in the last few years as a superfood.
-Personally I was not aware of these leaves until I saw them in a supermarket here in Dubai and then a Keralite friend told me about it and since then moringa leaves have become a regular in my grocery shopping list.
+The leaves of the Moringa tree are edible and have been used in cooking since olden times.
+However they are now becoming popular as a superfood.
+Personally I was not aware of these leaves until I saw them in a supermarket here in Dubai.
+Its when a Keralite friend told me about them and since then moringa leaves have become a regular in my grocery shopping list.

 Moringa leaves have almost all the nutrients we need regularly for good health and well being.
-They have vitamins, calcium, iron, protein, magnesium, zinc, and are low in fat and this helps to cure numerous health problems by keeping our bodily organs healthy.
+They have vitamins, calcium, iron, protein, magnesium, zinc, and are low in fat.
+This helps to cure numerous health problems by keeping our bodily organs healthy.

 Health Benefits Of Moringa Leaves-